GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 This is an inventory management web application with CRUD functionality.
 The application also features the ability to add locations and assign inventory to them.

+While designing this app, I tried to keep the scope focused on the main asks for the assignment.
+A few of the features that I'd like to have included but were outside of the scope of this project are included in last section of the readme.

 ## How to run

 1. Ensure that you have Python 3.7+ installed by running the following in a terminal/command prompt